California Democratic Party: Statewide constitutional officers

+Democrats have controlled all eight elected statewide constitutional offices since 2011.
+The current eight elected statewide officers are:

-Federal officeholders for the 118th United States Congress
+Federal officeholders for the 119th United States Congress

 U.S. Senate

-Both of California's seats in the U.S. Senate have been under Democratic control since 1992:
+Both of California's seats in the U.S. Senate have been under Democratic control since 1992.
+California's current US Senators are:

 U.S. House of Representatives

-Of the 52 seats California is apportioned in the U.S. House following the 2020 census, 40 are held by Democrats:
+Of the 52 seats California is apportioned in the U.S. House following the 2020 census, 43 are held by Democrats: